4 key skills for the 21st century and yet so timeless

 The first step in this learning process is listening to a parent or a tutor.
 It is necessary to develop humility.
 Without this quality, we think we know everything after reading a book and finally, we are less in a learning process.
 This explains why reading is only a second step.
 By listening, we also learn social bonding and empathy, fundamental qualities that will make our being fruitful afterwards.

 By reading, we learn on our own, we build a culture and a knowledge that we can then share.
 Reading gives us access to knowledge.
-Through reading, we are confronted with new ideas that allow us to deepen our knowledge.
+By reading, we are confronted with new ideas that allow us to deepen our knowledge.
 It is also through reading that we become familiar with the highest level of language.
 Reading allows us to be in contact with a rich vocabulary, a careful syntax, elaborate figures of speech, in short, a toolkit that can be useful later when it comes to writing or speaking.
 People read much less than they used to, or at least what they read is not as neat.
-It’s not the same to spend an hour reading classic literature as it is to read publications on social networks.
+It’s not the same to spend an hour reading classic literature as it is to read posts on social networks.
 Moreover, we live more in a civilization of images and video than of text.

-The base of the pyramid on which the other three competencies are based is a base of know-how: humility.
+The base of the pyramid on which the other three skills are based is a base of knowledge: humility.
 Without humility, one cannot acquire knowledge (through reading).
 Without knowledge, one cannot write with rigor and accuracy or create new concepts.
 Without these qualities, we cannot develop a clear and synthetic speech and we cannot be at one with our ideas to give them more strength.
 Knowledge that is not assimilated resonates much less with the speaker who claims it, it rings hollow in the end.

 We understand that each step is important and that we must be patient to overcome them one by one.
 In short, to start becoming a good speaker, you need to be at least 40 years old (10 years of practice + 30 years for the other underlying skills).
 To be a good speaker, you have to listen well, learn well, transcribe or conceptualize well, and then synthesize or teach well.